tidymodels/tidymodels.org-legacy/content/learn/develop/metrics/index.markdown

 ### Vector implementation

 The vector implementation for classification metrics initially has a very similar setup as the numeric metrics.
-It used `check_class_metric()` instead of `check_numeric_metrics()`.
+It used `check_class_metric()` instead of `check_numeric_metric()`.
 It has an additional argument, `estimator` that determines the type of estimator to use (binary or some kind of multiclass implementation or averaging).
 This argument is auto-selected for the user, so default it to  `NULL`.
 Additionally, pass it along to `check_class_metric()` so that it can check the provided `estimator` against the classes of `truth` and `estimate` to see if they are allowed.

 ```r